KireinaHoro/research-plan/main.typ

-We reuse specifications and models of existing components in the system, for example the cache-coherence components in the CPU and @fpga, from previous work in the group on conformance testing and specification synthesis.
+We reuse specifications and models of existing components in the system, for example the cache-coherence components in the CPU and @fpga, from previous work in the research group on conformance testing and specification synthesis.
 We manually specify new components in the system.
 Many components should already be partially specified during development and testing in @basic-nic; we bridge the gap to allow all specifications to be composed to prove the collective correctness property.

 The specification process happens along with system design and implementation